definothatock/FYP_UE5Development/README.md

   Project Title: _Lord of the Flies: Cooperative Multiplayer Resources Scavenging Game_ Internal code: AR1 25-26

+**Due to data size limitations of Git, the actual source code cannot be stored directly.
+Only the C++ source is directly provided.**
+Link to project source and build: https://drive.google.com/drive/folders/15YsW0UiWATZ4QReXA3oK9_aicjV1xRbe?usp=sharing The provided source zip file contains everything (including compiled binaries, intermediate, etc, for direct use) up until the final official submission.
+The build zip file contains the last playable version (wired for Steam connection, multiplayer requires the same Steam downloading-server region).

 ## Status: Paused.
   - The project reached playable Alpha and scored A-/A. Academically it fulfilled its purpose.
   - Manpower shifts.
 The current project scope exceeds what the remaining team members can maintain effectively.